Yaakov Yitzchok Ruderman: Works

 Around 1926, Ruderman published his only written work; it was re-printed in 1930, Avodas Levi.
 The Sefer Avodath Levi Project to preserve his legacy has been in progress.
 Posthumously, his students have published several volumes of his teachings: ethical insights based on the weekly parsha named Sichos Levi, later re-written and republished as Sichos Avodas Levi, lectures on the 19th century work Minchas Chinuch and other Talmudic and halachic insights in Mas'as Levi, and lectures on Sukkah, Kiddushin, Kesubos, Bava Kamma, and Bava Metzia, as Shiurei Avodas Levi.

 Death

 Ruderman's death on July 11, 1987, the 14th of Tammuz, followed less than 18 months after the deaths of Rabbis Yaakov Kaminetsky and Moshe Feinstein.
-Ruderman was one of the last surviving rosh yeshiva who came to America from Lithuania early in the 20th century.
+Ruderman was one of the last surviving roshei yeshiva who came to America from Lithuania early in the 20th century.

 His son-in-law, Rabbi Weinberg, who married his only child, Chana, succeeded him as rosh yeshiva of Ner Yisroel until Rabbi Weinberg's death in 1999.

 Weinberg's wife, Chana, died on January 23, 2012.

 Ruderman was buried in Baltimore's United Hebrew Cemetery.